Skip to content

 .withProjectileTrajectoryDisplayCallBack(

-// Callback for when the note will eventually hit the target (if configured)
+// Callback for when the fuel will eventually hit the target (if configured)

-// Callback for when the note will eventually miss the target, or if no target is configured
+// Callback for when the fuel will eventually miss the target, or if no target is configured

 );